KoKoLates/QT_learning/note/Painter.md

 #### QBitmap
 `QBitmap` is a subclass of `QPixmap`, which provides monochrome images, which can be used to make cursors (QCursor) or brushes (QBrush) objects.
 ### QImage
 `QImage` is mainly designed for image I/O, image access and pixel modification.
-And `QImage` uses Qt's own drawing engine, which can provide the same image rendering effect on different platforms, and can directly access the specified pixels through methods such as `setPixpel()`, `pixel()`.[Pixel Manipulation](https://doc.qt.io/qt-5/qimage.html#pixel-manipulation)
+And `QImage` uses Qt's own drawing engine, which can provide the same image rendering effect on different platforms, and can directly access the specified pixels through methods such as `setPixpel()`, `pixel()`.
+[Pixel Manipulation](https://doc.qt.io/qt-5/qimage.html#pixel-manipulation)
 ```cpp
 // 32 bit
 QImage = image(3, 3, QImage::Format_RGB32);